1970s South Bronx building fires: Role of residents

-While most arsons were driven by landlords, many of whom did not live in the area, HUD and city policies did encourage some local South Bronx residents to burn down their own buildings.
-Under the regulations, Section 8 tenants who were burned out of their current housing were granted immediate priority status for another apartment, potentially in a better part of the city.
-After the establishment of Co-op City, several tenants burnt down their Section 8 housing in an attempt to jump to the front of the 2-3 year long waiting list for the new units.
-However, this housing was often in poor condition to begin with, and in many cases barely inhabitable.
+HUD and city policies also encouraged some local South Bronx residents to burn down their own buildings.
+Under then-regulations, Section 8 tenants who were burned out of their current housing were granted immediate priority status for another apartment, which would potentially be in a better part of the city.
+After the establishment of Co-op City, several tenants burnt down their Section 8 housing in an attempt to jump to the front of the 2–3 year long waiting list for the new units.
+Tenants who burnt their building often lived in housing that was in poor condition to begin with, and in many cases barely inhabitable.
+One woman interviewed by the Fifth Estate noted that her son had succumbed to cold during his infancy, due to her landlord's failure to repair holes in the building; such experiences motivated some tenants to burn their housing in hopes of something more livable.

-Due to the poor quality of housing and heavily-neglected buildings, many tenants began refusing to pay rent altogether.
-Although rent strikes in the Bronx initially started due to the exorbitant rises in rent from absentee landlords, the practice of rent strikes soon spread to tenants of all neglected buildings, and led to periods where buildings remained untouched and rents unpaid for years on end.
+The poor quality of housing also drove some tenants to refuse to pay rent altogether.
+Rent strikes in the Bronx initially started due to the exorbitant rises in rent from absentee landlords, but the practice of rent strikes soon spread to tenants of all neglected buildings, and led to periods where buildings remained untouched and rents unpaid for years on end.

-Response and aftermath
+Responses

 Local response

-By the end of the 1970's, Bronxites had begun to rebuild, and led recovery programs.
-At first, many residents applied to the city for funds, but this was often ignored; what's more, many of the buildings had been long abandoned by landlords, and changed hands so many times that the true owner was no longer known.
-As such, Bronx residents felt that repairing a building would ultimately make it theirs, as a product of the "sweat equity" put in.
-One such group was known as the People's Development Corporation, formed in 1975 by Ramon Rueda, and led by George Rodriguez.
-The group worked to "train residents to rebuild their own neighborhood... harnessing government work programs, available grants, and abandoned buildings, the PDC formalized a structure and plan to rehabilitate housing stock through sweat equity and urban homesteading."
-The PDC was one of many groups that formed during the time.
-Other rehabilitation groups of the 1970s and early 1980s included BronxWorks (1972), the Northwest Bronx Community and Clergy Coalition (1974), the Fordham Bedford Housing Cooperation (1980), the Banana Kelly Community Improvement Association (1982), and ¡Nos Quedamos!
+Initially, residents applied to the city for funds, but were often ignored.
+By the end of the 1970s, Bronxites had begun to rebuild on their own, and began making recovery programs.
+Additionally, many of the buildings had been so long abandoned by landlords, and changed hands so many times, that the true owner was no longer known.
+As such, many Bronx residents felt that repairing a building would ultimately make it theirs, as a product of the "sweat equity" put in.
+Groups such as the People's Development Corporation, formed in 1975 by Ramon Rueda, worked to "train residents to rebuild their own neighborhood... harnessing government work programs, available grants, and abandoned buildings."
+The PDC was one of many groups that formed during the time; other rehabilitation groups of the 1970s and early 1980s included BronxWorks (1972), the Northwest Bronx Community and Clergy Coalition (1974), the Fordham Bedford Housing Cooperation (1980), the Banana Kelly Community Improvement Association (1982), and ¡Nos Quedamos!
 (1982).

+Of particular note were Mid-Bronx Desperadoes, a large organization of groups from multiple Bronx neighborhoods that advocated for investment in housing and services in the Bronx; their actions contributed massively to eventual investment in the area by the end of the 1980s.

 During this same period, gangs formed, and were looked to for protection by Bronx residents.
-Some argue that gang activity also helped worsen the crisis, encouraging white flight.
+However, some argue that gang activity encouraged further white flight, prolonging the crisis.